 "The combination of an excellent university and outstanding nonuniversity institutions attracts students from all over the world.
 This makes Bonn lively and colorful and our research world-leading."

 Prof. Dr. Michael Kramer Director

+Staff

+136 scientific, thereof

 5 professors and

 22 postdocs

 124 non-scientific

 8 trainees

 13 students

 48 PhD students

 thereof 39 with the University of Bonn